Santa Clara Employment Discrimination Attorneys

 At the foundation of workplace retaliation lawsuits, complaints center on the illegality of employers in retaliating against employees that reported harassment, discrimination, or other unlawful activity in the workplace.
 This law applies to both employees at will and contractors.
 Many federal and state statutes contain anti-retaliation provisions.
 They include protections under California Labor Code 1102.5, Whistleblower Protection Act, False Claims Act, health and safety code, and many others.

-If an employer retaliates by terminating an employee or rendering other negative impact, the employee may be eligible for compensation, reinstatement, attorneys’ fees, lost wages, lost benefits, emotional suffering, and at times even punitive damages.
+If an employer retaliates by terminating an employee or rendering other negative impacts, the employee may be eligible for compensation, reinstatement, attorneys’ fees, lost wages, lost benefits, emotional suffering, and at times even punitive damages.

 The California False Claims Act (“FCA”) is modeled after the federal FCA.
 In California, it is illegal to retaliate against employees who inform the government or law enforcement where those employees had reasonable cause to believe that the information revealed a violation or noncompliance with a state or federal statute or regulation.